 Lastly, the geothermal HVAC system has never functioned appropriately.
-Despite repeated attempts by both maintenance and contract technicians, ventilation/air movement remains very low, and neither the heating or cooling systems can keep the work and housing environments appropriately regulated.
-This problem is critical in that the health and welfare of the inmates is impacted by the quality of air and the ability to regulate their environment.
+Despite repeated attempts by both maintenance and contract technicians, ventilation/air movement remains very low, and neither the heating or cooling systems have been able to meet the demands of properly regulating the work and housing environments.
+This problem is critical in that the health and welfare of the STAFF and inmates is directly impacted by the quality of air and the ability to regulate their environment.
+This is especially dangerous in that the facility lacks the ability to regulate airflow, isolate individual zones, or provide sufficient airflow to mitigate the effects of COVID-19 and similarly transmitted airborne diseases.
 Constant and extensive efforts have been initiated to enable the system to function properly but it continues be inadequate.
-As of the spring of 2021, the cooling system is inoperable and no options exist to provide secondary means of temperature regulation.
-This is likely to result in a degradation of operational capability and possibly unsafe conditions for both inmates and employees once temperatures rise during the summer months.
+Current available quotes show repairs for only air flow (VAV box replacement) may cost \$900,000.
+Additionally, no reasonable options exist to provide secondary means of temperature regulation.
+This is likely to result in a degradation of operational capability and possibly unsafe conditions for both inmates and employees when temperatures fall in the winter months and rise during the summer months.